ZeraGmbH/vein-framework/README.md

 * Entities are identified by a system-unique integer id
 * Entities are containers for components
 * Entities should have a component 'EntityName'
-* Components are identified by a component name which should be unique within its entity
+* Components are identified by a component name which must be unique within its entity
 * Component data is of type QVariant

 ## Framework